The Barbara A. Roseman Center for Speech, Language, and Hearing is in Brodahl Hall, 761 34th St., Rock Island.

 The fee for individual intervention for a 12-week fall or spring semester program led by student clinicians is $456.
-Group programs for a 12-week semester are $240.
-Fees for the summer session vary depending on format, and are available in April each year.
+Most clients receive services two hours per week.
+Fees for group programs for a 12-week semester are $240.
+Fees for the summer session vary depending on format.
+Information about the summer clinic schedule and fees is available in April of each year.

 Assessment services also are available in the areas of speech, language, and reading and writing.

 Please contact clinic coordinator Lisa Adner, 309-794-7350, for information about services.

 The Audiology Clinic provides hearing services, including:

 • Hearing aid fittings